meowmeownyacraft/mmnc/README.md

 # mmnc (mainline) - The everything repo (Issues, Discussions)
-source repo for issues, suggestions, discussions and everything else, including configuration
+source repo for issues, suggestions, discussions and everything else

 this repo is for our mainline server, which runs on the latest version of minecraft